riceissa/issarice.com/wiki/advice-for-young-people.md

       Overwhelming Importance of Shaping the Far Future", which you can find [here](http://www.nickbeckstead.com/research)
     - Bret Victor; see essays like "[Learnable Programming](http://worrydream.com/LearnableProgramming/)" and "[Magic Ink](http://worrydream.com/MagicInk/)".

+# Extreme worldviews

+as carl says blah blah understand basic points of multiple worldviews. with mainstream worldviews, you are likely to have exposure anyway. with more extreme worldviews, you're not likely to come across some of them. the goal is not to _adopt_ these worldviews, nor is the goal to just laugh them away. the goal is to (1) consider the arguments at the object level and see if they make sense, and to steal any insights they might contain; (2) at the meta level, ponder why some clearly intelligent people can write such clearly insane things.

+with that out of the way, here are some specific suggestions:

+- moldbug
+- PUA
+- ted kaczynski
+- Bruce Charlton (medical hypotheses papers)
+- accelerationists?

 # Other ideas---expanding your imagination